14 Shades of Grey: Background

-The song "Layne" is a tribute to Layne Staley, the late Alice in Chains singer.
-The song "Zoe Jane" honors Aaron Lewis' firstborn daughter.
+The song "Layne" is a tribute to then-recently deceased Alice in Chains frontman Layne Staley, while "Zoe Jane" honors Aaron Lewis' firstborn daughter.
 Some shots of Zoe Jane are featured in the video for "So Far Away".

 Release

 First editions of the album included a limited edition bonus DVD featuring home videos and footage of the band from their early years to the present, along with album lyrics and new band photos.
 For a time, fans could use the CD to download a bonus acoustic song "Let it Out" from the Staind website, but the page was later removed.
 The song was later included on the deluxe edition of the band's next album, Chapter V.

 A DVD-Audio edition of the album was also released, featuring a 5.1 surround sound version of the album, at high resolution (96 kHz/24-bit).

 Touring and promotion

 The single "Price to Play" was released in early anticipation of the album's debut.
 Three more singles were released over the next several months with accompanying music videos.

 Staind supported 14 Shades of Grey with a series of in-store appearances followed by free club performances.
 They also performed with Label mates Cold during the summer of 2003.
 Concert setlists incorporated songs from the band's previous two albums.